Building an SBOM file

 Projects Written in Other Languages

-To find a SBOM file generator for other languages, please see the link.
-All of the listed gererators are SBOM CycloneDX compatible.
+To find an SBOM file generator for other programming languages, please see the link.
+All of the listed generators are compatible with SBOM CycloneDX.